 Ever since, I’ve looked at as much Watkins as I could.
 At Winnemucca and Round Top, Watkins took 25 mammoth-plate pictures.
 He took one of them from almost the exact spot where we ate all those grapes.
 Others, such as the picture above this paragraph, are from the summit I never made.
 It looks east from Round Top at a series of distant peaks.
 How did Watkins get hundreds or even thousands of pounds of 19th-century photography gear up to Round Top?
 How did he make a rugged mountain wilderness look so organized, as if it was topographically ordered for his pictures?
 This one is at Yale.
 Since I saw it there a year or two ago, I have thought of it as a metaphor: The peak I never summited, the view I never saw, how great things might have been, if only.

-Since the early 2000s, my art criticism has focused on how artists have been engaged with (and sometimes even impacted) their national stories.
+Since the early 2000s, my art criticism has focused on how artists have been engaged with (and sometimes even impacted) their countries.
 Over the last 15 years I have begun to understand not just how great an artist Watkins was, but the impact he had on America’s national story.

-Jessie Benton Fremont showed Watkins’s Las Mariposas pictures to Thomas Starr King, the Jessie-besotted, Boston-born Unitarian preacher who had brought nature-valuing Emersonian Transcendentalism to the West.
+Jessie Benton Frémont showed Watkins’s Las Mariposas pictures to Thomas Starr King, the Jessie-besotted, Boston-born Unitarian preacher who had brought nature-valuing Emersonian Transcendentalism to the West.
 She also included Watkins in the political and cultural salon she held at her San Francisco home, Black Point.
-Suddenly Watkins, a 31-year-old who until recently had been nothing more significant than a retail clerk in a friend’s paper-goods store, found himself caught up in the Benton-Fremont-fueled furnace that forged the Republican Unionism that transformed California, then a Democratic, secession-minded state.
+Suddenly Watkins, a 31-year-old who until recently had been nothing more significant than a retail clerk in a friend’s paper-goods store, found himself caught up in the Benton-Frémont-fueled furnace that forged the Republican Unionism that transformed California (which until then had been an overwhelmingly Democratic, secession-minded state).

 Informed and motivated by Starr’s 1860 visit to Yosemite, Watkins went there himself in the summer of 1861.
 When Watkins’s 32 pictures of Yosemite and the Mariposa Big Tree Grove arrived in New York and Boston in 1862, they were received with awe by artists, scientists and war-weary Easterners.
 In 1864, those pictures would motivate Congress and President Abraham Lincoln to set aside a parcel of land for the long-term enjoyment of the public, an idea that would become protected public lands, what we now call ‘national parks.’